EnsembleUI/starter/README.md

 - Go back to your App on Ensemble Studio and make any changes.
 Re-running the App with `flutter run` should have the latest content.

 ### Prepared your app for deployment
 - Register your Bundle ID for iOS and Android.
-They should ideally be the same.
+They should ideally be the same, e.g. `com.mycompany.myapp`
 - Go back to `/ensemble/ensemble.properties`.
-Update the `appId` to this bundle ID and change your `appName`.
+Update the `appId` to this bundle ID and change your `appName` to the name of the App.
--
+- From the project root, run `flutter create --org <com.mycompany> --project-name <myapp> --platform=ios,android,web .`.
+Using the bundleId example `com.mycompany.myapp`, the org would be the reversed domain (com.mycompany), while the project name is the last token after the domain (myapp).

 ### Concepts
 - Each YAML definition under your app folder represents a screen.